 We are responsible for forming and expressing an opinion on whether the financial statements are prepared, in all material respects, in accordance with the Code of Practice on Local Authority Accounting.

-Our audit does not relieve management or Those Charged With Governance, as Those Charged With Governance, of their responsibilities.
+Our audit does not relieve management or the Audit and Governance Committee, as those charged with governance, of their responsibilities.

-The Chief Finance Officer is responsible for the assessment of whether is it appropriate for the Council to prepare its accounts on a going concern basis.
-As auditors, we are required to obtain sufficient appropriate audit evidence regarding, and conclude on:
+The Executive Director of Place and Resources is responsible for the assessment of North East Lincolnshire Council's ability to continue as a going concern.
+As auditors, we are required to obtain sufficient, appropriate audit evidence regarding, and conclude on:

-- a) whether a material uncertainty related to going concern exists; and - consider the appropriateness of the Chief Finance Officer's use of the going concern basis of accounting in the preparation of the financial statements.
+- a) whether a material uncertainty related to going concern exists, and - b) the appropriateness of the Executive Director of Place and Resources's use of the going concern basis of accounting in the preparation of the financial statements.